GreyCorbel/CosmosLite/README.md

 # CosmosLite
 This simple module is specialized on data manipulation in Cosmos DB.
-I originally used [PlagueHO/CosmosDB](https://github.com/PlagueHO/CosmosDB), however found it too difficult, because:
+I originally used [PlagueHO/CosmosDB](https://github.com/PlagueHO/CosmosDB) module, however found it too difficult, because:
 - it contains much more functionality than actually needed for data manipulation
 - dev updates are slow
 - does not support [AAD authentication and RBAC](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac) (yet)